-Human resources management is undergoing tremendous change in New America.
+Human resources management is undergoing tremendous change.
 Whether the organization is public or private, large or small, or for-profit or non-profit, human resources is a job function that helps those organizations transform business goals and key objectives into successful outcomes.
 What does that mean?

 People are at the heart of most organizations.
 From offering a service to making a product to helping the world to be a better place, those end results don’t happen without people.
 A human resource professional plays a critical role in making organizations run effectively by helping to manage and coordinate people resources.